sherrui09/485-LLMEditor/README.md

 ## How It Works

 The tool uses a Quill.js editor for text input and manipulation.
+The user will first input an API key.
 Custom buttons trigger different Daemons:

 - **Analyze Daemon**: Triggered by the 'Analyze Text' button, this daemon analyzes the text's tone and writing level, providing a detailed breakdown and suggestions for improvement.
 - **Bias Check Daemon**: Activated by the 'Check Bias' button, this daemon scans the text for potential biases, marks biased sections, and explains why they might be considered biased, promoting fair and unbiased writing.